supermemo-wiki/SuperMemo.Wiki/reference-manual/backup-guide.md

 ### Git 101

-?> **Git** is a tool that makes it easier to track changes to files.
+> **Git** is a tool that makes it easier to track changes to files.
 When you edit a file, git can help you determine exactly *what* changed, *who* changed it, and *why*. <br /><br />It is useful for coordinating work among multiple people on a project, and for tracking progress over time by saving “checkpoints”.
 You could use it while writing an essay, or to track changes to artwork and design files. [\[1\]](https://hackernoon.com/understanding-git-fcffd87c15a3)
+{.is-info}

 **For our purposes**, ***git*** will be our mean to:
 - Create versions of our collection (*\"checkpoints\"*).